All rights reserved ®

-HANDING-OVER OF PROJECT TO TEAM
+HANDOVER OF PROJECT TO THE TEAM

 Below, we detail what your answers indicate about each of the critical dimensions that make up the “Project Design” competency.
 Reflecting on each of these dimensions will help you focus your self-development strategy.

-LANDING OF STRATEGIC CHALLENGES Low
+LANDING STRATEGIC CHALLENGES Low

-HANDING-OVER OF PROJECT TO TEAM Low
+HANDOVER OF PROJECT TO the TEAM Low

 ASSIGNING RESOURCES TO THE PROJECT Low